IIInitiationnn/BloodEmporium/README.md

 - Automatically selects optimal nodes on the Bloodweb based on user-configured preferences.
 - Uses a cost algorithm to determine optimally how to select maximal preferred unlockables and minimal undesirable ones.
 - Uses game icon files to identify nodes on the Bloodweb.
-- Should not be bannable since there are no interactions with the game's memory or process.
+- Should not be bannable since there are no interactions with the game's memory or process, and the entire procedure occurs outside game matches.
+There have been no verified reported bans as of yet.

 ## Installation
-1. Download the latest release [here](https://github.com/IIInitiationnn/BloodEmporium/releases/latest) - make sure you download `Blood Emporium.version.zip` and not the source code.
+1. Download the latest release [here](https://github.com/IIInitiationnn/BloodEmporium/releases/latest) - make sure you download `BloodEmporiumInstaller-version.exe` and not the source code.
+Install.
-2. Extract the ZIP archive at a folder of your choice.
-Please make sure the path to this folder does not contain any special unicode characters (see [#5](https://github.com/IIInitiationnn/BloodEmporium/issues/5)).
-3. Run `Blood Emporium.exe` and check the `Settings` section to make sure the app is ready to run.
+2. Run `Blood Emporium.exe` and check the `Settings` section to make sure the app is ready to run.
 For more information, see below; there is also a `Help` section in the app.

 ## Configuration